London forex traders to go on trial on U.S. price rigging charges

-NEW YORK (Reuters) - Three former London-based traders are expected to go to trial on Wednesday in federal court in Manhattan on charges they conspired to rig prices in the roughly $5 trillion foreign exchange market.
+NEW YORK, Oct 10 (Reuters) - Three former London-based traders are expected to go to trial on Wednesday in federal court in Manhattan on charges they conspired to rig prices in the roughly $5 trillion foreign exchange market.

 Chris Ashton, Rohan Ramchandani and Richard Usher, who worked at Barclays Plc, Citigroup Inc and JPMorgan Chase & Co, respectively, have all pleaded not guilty to the charges.
 All three came to the United States voluntarily to face trial.